Mental Focus Challenge

 - The challenges were designed to easily fit into your day, and many of them only take 10-15 minutes.

 - Eventually, you’ll be asked to choose your two favorite focus strategies and stick to them for one week.
 This is to help you start forming a healthy focus habit, based off of tactics you’ll have already tried.

 - With each daily challenge, I’ll also include a motivational or inspiring quote, as well as an app suggestion for those of us who use our phones to log daily activities.
 (Note: None of these apps are sponsored suggestions.
 I did some research and am recommending tools that I think could genuinely help you focus better!)

 - During the second week of the course, these app suggestions will focus on brain-training tools and games.
 This is to help you exercise your brain a little bit more, which could potentially help you learn how to stay mentally engaged for longer periods of time.
 How long you play the games are up to you, though I suggest trying to play for over six minutes (the average attention span right now), and then increase that time each following day.

 - When you sign up for the challenge, you’ll also be subscribed to my blog’s weekly newsletter.
 I encourage your to give the newsletter a try for a week or two, but if you don’t love it, I’ve made it easy for you to unsubscribe at any time.

-If you think this two-week exercise sound like a fun personal challenge, sign up below.
+If you think this two-week exercise sounds like a fun personal challenge, download the guide and sign up below!